gpr3211/gpr3211.github.io/content/post/1/first.md

 # Intro
 * First we have to load our .ttf font.
 We will the "embed" stdlib package to emded our font at compile time.
     Then we will create a text abstraction that we can plug in windows/buttos w/e.
 The final step will be to add the multiple languages map.
-## 0.1 Font.
+## 0.1 Font
 * You will need to download a .ttf font file.
 Since this tutorial is about translations you will have to pick one that supports a wide range of languages.
-I will be using [Deja Vu Sans](https://www.fontsquirrel.com/fonts/dejavu-sans) for the tutorial.
+I will be using [Deja Vu Sans](https://www.fontsquirrel.com/fonts/dejavu-sans) and [Thaleah Fat](https://www.dafont.com/thaleahfat.font)for the tutorial.

 ### Embed and load.
 1. Lets begin by creating a ui module from the root of the project and creating an assets folder inide.